-Hedrick was turning a three-block stretch of Lancaster Avenue into a showcase of his firm’s artistry on a grand scale.
-His Texas and Pacific passenger terminal and Texas and Pacific freight terminal had opened in 1931.
+Hedrick’s architectural firm was turning a three-block stretch of Lancaster Avenue into a showcase of his firm’s artistry on a grand scale.
+His Texas & Pacific passenger terminal and Texas & Pacific freight terminal had opened in 1931.
 In 1933 his central post office would open.
 Inside and out, the post office would remain among the most photogenic buildings in town.

 Planning for the ambitious project began in 1930.
 On November 19 Hedrick presented preliminary sketches to the Treasury Department’s supervising architect.
 (Front Street soon would be renamed “Lancaster Avenue” in honor of T&P president John L. Lancaster.)
 Clip is from the November 20 Dallas Morning News.

 On January 25, 1931 Hedrick announced that construction bids on the $1.24 million ($17 million today) job would be advertised soon.
 Clip is from the January 26, 1931 Dallas Morning News.